Juneteenth is a day that commemorates the end of slavery in the United States

 The Office of Multicultural Affairs encourages community members to spend the day learning more about the effects of slavery and racism in America, and supporting Black-owned businesses.
 Karl Constant and Dorothy Pleas from the Office of Multicultural Affairs have curated a list of events for learning and celebration at home or in the local area.

-Bronzeville Art District Art Tour 2022
+Bronzeville Art District Trolley Tour 2023

-Juneteenth Freedom Day
+Naperville Neighbors United Juneteenth Freedom Day

 Rotary Hill, Naperville

 Naperville Neighbors United celebrates Juneteenth with the community.
 There will be music performances and inspirational speakers.

 1 – 3 p.m.

 Bronzeville Children's Museum, Chicago

 Join the Bronzeville Children's Museum for their 21st anniversary celebration.